phalcon-orphanage/docs/en/tutorial-vokuro.md

 ### Form

-In order to have validation for user supplied data, we are utilizing the [Phalcon\Forms\Form](forms) and [Phalcon\Validation\*](filter-validation) classes.
+In order to have validation for user supplied data, we are utilizing the [Phalcon\Forms\Form](forms) and [Phalcon\Filter\Validation\*](filter-validation) classes.
 These classes allow us to create HTML elements and attach validators to them.
 The form is then passed to the view, where the actual HTML elements are rendered on the screen.

 When the user submits information, we send the posted data back to the form and the relevant validators validate the input and return any potential error messages.